 The Corporation's stock option plan provides that the Board of Directors may from time to time, in its discretion, grant to directors, officers, employees and consultants of the Corporation, or any subsidiary of the Corporation, the option to purchase common shares.

 The stock option plan provides for a floating maximum limit of 10% of the outstanding common shares, as permitted by the policies of the TSX Venture Exchange.
 Options may be exercisable for up to ten years from the date of grant, but the Board of Directors has the discretion to grant options that are exercisable for a shorter period.
 Options under the stock option plan are not transferable or assignable.

 Pursuant to the stock option plan, options must be exercised within a reasonable period following termination of employment or cessation of the optionee's position with the Corporation, or such other period established by the Board of Directors, provided that if the cessation of office, directorship, consulting arrangement or employment was by reason of death or disability, the option may be exercised within one year, subject to the expiry date.

-The fair value of the options granted during the thirteen months ended December 31, 2014 was estimated on the dates of the grant using the Black-Scholes Option Pricing Model with the following weighted average assumptions:
+The fair value of the options granted was estimated on the dates of the grant using the Black-Scholes Option Pricing Model.
+The fair value of the options granted in the last two years were estimated using the following assumptions: